 Pinellas County currently collects a six percent (6%) Tourist Development Tax (“Bed Tax”) on all overnight tourism accommodations in the County.
 This tax is levied on customers of hotels, motels, condominiums, campgrounds, apartments, and private homes that rent accommodations for less than six (6) months in duration.

 The Pinellas County Board of County Commissioners (BCC) has developed a Tourist Development Plan (“Plan”) to guide how these proceeds are spent.
 The Plan divides the potential uses of Bed Tax revenues into five (5) categories, A through E. For the purpose of allocating the total Bed Tax revenue collected in any fiscal year, the Plan has assigned each category of use to one of two groups; Group 1) sixty percent (60%) or three and six tenths (3.6) percents of the total six percents of Bed Tax revenue may be used for Categories A and/or B and any monies not utilized accordingly shall become reserves to be used for future Category A and/or B uses; Group 2) forty percent (40%) or two and four tenths (2.4) percents of the total six percents of Bed Tax revenue may be used for Categories C, D and E and any of monies not utilized accordingly shall become reserves to be used for future Categories C and/or D and/or E uses as defined and/or outlined below.
-Further, the BCC has expressed its intent to continue beach nourishment funding at a minimum of one-half (.5%) of 1 of the percents from the total six percents of eligible tourist tax dollars.
+Further, the BCC has expressed its intent to continue annual beach nourishment funding at a minimum of one-half (.5%) of 1 of the percents from the total six percents of eligible tourist tax dollars, which as a Category C project shall be paid out of the forty percent (40%) portion of the plan

 These funding guidelines have been established by the Tourist Development Council (“TDC”), and approved by the BCC as part of its Capital Project Funding Program (“CPFP”).
 The CPFP will operate on a two year funding cycle beginning Fiscal Year (FY) 2019, or as otherwise approved by the BCC.
 Before the TDC initiates a funding cycle, the BCC may approve and establish a total pool of capital funding dollars available to fund projects for that CPFP funding cycle.
 These guidelines were developed to establish criteria to determine eligibility and define the application process, award criteria, and priorities for certain Group 2 tourist facilities as well as the sources and limits of funding available within each category of use.
 These projects may be implemented through service contracts and leases with parties with sufficient expertise or financial capabilities to operate such eligible facilities.